 8 to 12 servings (depending on your appetite!)

 PART TWO: THE SOUP

-Instead of starting the born from scratch you can use regular old chicken or turkey stock.
+Instead of starting the broth from scratch you can use regular old chicken or turkey stock.
 Be careful when handling habanero chiles!
 They are the hottest in the world and the oil from them can burn your skin.
 Wear protective gloves, or make certain to wash your hands well before doing anything else!
-Serve this with plenty of hearty beer.
-Superior, Modelo or Bohemia is recommended.
+Serve this with plenty of hearty beer; Superior, Modelo or Bohemia is recommended.